Stats

 Species Information

-- Ctenosaura bakeri (Útila Spiny-tailed Iguana), or “Swamper” as it is known locally, is endemic to the island of Útila, which is located in the Bay Island archipelago off the Caribbean coast of Honduras.
+- The Útila Spiny-tailed Iguana (Ctenosaura bakeri), or “Swamper” as it is known locally because it lives in mangrove swamps, is only found on the island of Útila, located in the Bay Island archipelago off the Caribbean coast of Honduras.

-- The species is protected under Honduran national law; however, enforcement is rare and poaching is a regular occurrence even within the national park area (Turtle Harbour Wildlife refuge).
+- The species is protected under Honduran national law and hunting is prohibited; however, enforcement is rare and poaching is a regular occurrence, even within the Turtle Harbour Wildlife Refuge area.

 IIF Grants Received